 "Prices started to go up at that time due to disruptions in the food supply chain.
-Besides that, many people and business owners also received cash aid via the government's fiscal stimulus packages, which left them with excess cash to spend.
+Besides that, many people and business owners had also received cash aid via the government's fiscal stimulus packages, which left them with excess cash to spend.

-"This created a situation where demand exceeded supply, thus causing prices of goods to escalate."

-"The situation was made worse by the Russia-Ukraine conflict as well as global weather which led to declining agricultural yields, forcing some exporting nations to limit their food exports to ensure sufficient supplies for domestic consumption," he told Bernama.
+"This created a situation where demand exceeded supply, thus causing prices of goods to escalate.
+The situation was worsened by the Russia-Ukraine conflict as well as the global weather factor which led to declining agricultural yields, forcing some exporting nations to limit their food exports to ensure sufficient supplies for domestic consumption," he told Bernama.

-If no effective short-term and long-term measures are drawn up by the government to address the rising prices and supply hiccups, the current food crisis could become critical, Ahmed Razman warned.

-He also urged the government to reconsider the provision of targeted subsidies because there is no guarantee in keeping the prices of goods low.
+If no effective short-term and long-term measures are drawn up by the government to address the rising prices and supply hiccups, the current food crisis may grow critical, Razman warned.
+He also urged the government to reconsider the provision of targeted subsidies because, according to him, there is no guarantee of it keeping the prices of goods low.